-Medicare has been improving its paperless billing options, and you can now choose to receive Medicare Summary Notices and the Medicare & You handbook electronically.
+Medicare has been improving its paperless billing options, and you can now choose to receive your Medicare Summary Notices and the Medicare & You handbook electronically.
 If you pay your own Part B premiums because you aren’t yet on Social Security, you can arrange automatic payments.
 Paperless options for Medicare Advantage, Part D plans, and Medigap plans vary depending on which insurance company issues the policy.

 However, you can also track your claims and notices online by accessing Medicare online.
-You can sign up for a free account at MyMedicare.
-Once you’ve set up your account, there are three major resources you can take advantage of.
+You can sign up for free and create an account at MyMedicare.gov.Once you’ve set up your account, there are three major resources you can take advantage of:

 Electronic Medicare Summary Notices

-Instead of receiving notices in the mail every three months, you can opt for a monthly email with a secure link to your eMSN.
+Instead of receiving notices in the mail every three months, you can opt for a monthly email with a secure link to your Electronic Medicare Summary Notices (eMSN).
 The monthly eMSN makes it easier to track claims, deductibles, and costs.

 The electronic version has a few advantages over the paper one: